1.1 Eligibility of applicants

-- All applications must have an external audit assigned to the project proposal and forecast 2, 5% of the total budget to this end.
-The total cost of the audit shall no exceed 3000 EUR.
+- All applications must have an external audit company assigned to the project proposal and forecast 2,5% of the total budget to this end.
+The total cost of the audit shall not exceed EUR 3 000.

-- The selection will take into account the regional dimension of the project by ensuring as wide geographical coverage as possible.
+- A regional dimension that ensures as wide geographical coverage as possible.

-- Applications involving at least two partners established in two different countries among the seven targeted countries, will be positively assessed.
+- Applications involving at least two partners established in two different countries among the seven target countries.

 1.2 Eligibility of projects

 The projects shall start as of April 2018 and terminate by May 2019.